315+ Telescopes Ranked

 Caution: This telescope is now permanently discontinued.
 The following review was published prior to its termination.
 For up-to-date rankings and recommendations, please view our Telescope Rankings page or our Telescope Recommendation guide.

-There are sales reps, old-timers and people who are simply misinformed who will insist that an equatorial mount is “superior” in some fashion – it isn’t, though it’s admittedly a little more professional looking to non-astronomers.
-An equatorial mount is a cumbersome but necessary tool for astrophotography, but the SkyView Pro 8” is sold as a visual telescope, meant to be one, and without any motorized tracking it is all-but-useless for astrophotography anyway.
+There are sales reps, old-timers, and people who are simply misinformed who will insist that an equatorial mount is “superior” in some fashion.
+It isn’t, though I’d admit that it’s a little more professional-looking to non-astronomers.
+An equatorial mount is a necessary tool for astrophotography, but the SkyView Pro 8” is sold as a visual telescope and is meant to be one.
+Without any motorized tracking, it is all-but-useless for astrophotography anyway.

-I’ve noticed the SkyView Pro isn’t horribly made, just poorly designed; if I’m stuck with one for whatever reason, I might as well use it, but there are good reasons it’s at the bottom of my list of telescopes and one I would recommend avoiding.
+I’ve got to convey to you that the SkyView Pro isn’t horribly made, just poorly designed.
+If I’m stuck with one for whatever reason, I might as well use it, but there are good reasons it’s at the bottom of my list of telescopes and is one I would recommend avoiding.

 Orion SkyView Pro 8 EQ